DanielFaulkner/CodingTutorials/OSDevelopment/6FilesystemsFAT12.md

                             ; Important: Check which bits contain the FAT content
 mov ax, [FileFirstCluster]  ; Move the starting cluster value into ax
 test ax, 0x0001             ; Test to see if the FAT entry was odd or even
-jnz OddCluster              ; If odd jump to the OddCluster label
+jnz .OddCluster             ; If odd jump to the OddCluster label
-EvenCluster                 ; Even entries: FAT entry in bottom 12bits
+.EvenCluster:               ; Even entries: FAT entry in bottom 12bits
   and dx, 0x0fff            ; Mask out the top 4 bits (0000111111111111b)
   jmp Done                  ; Finished
-OddCluster                  ; Odd entries: FAT entry in top 12bits
+.OddCluster:                ; Odd entries: FAT entry in top 12bits
   shr dx, 0x0004            ; Shift contents right by 4 bits.
 (1111111111110000b -> 0000111111111111b)
 Done